Skip to main content

 • bus transport.

 Important information: As children do not generally achieve good vehicle seatbelt fit until they are 10-12 years of age, where suitable a child should travel in a child restraint system that is appropriate for their size and needs.
-MACA's national product register includes a list of the Australian standard car seats more commonly used by children with disabilities and medical conditions, and special purpose car seats.
+MACA's national product register includes a list of the Australian standard car seats and special purpose car seats.

 Half circle icon